jsapida/Concurrency/Parallel Matrix Multiplication Sum/README.txt

-where matrixA and matrix_B are the name of files that contain the entries of matrix A and matrix B respectively, and M, N, K specify the dimensions of the two matrices i.e. matrix A is a MxN matrix and matrix B is an NxK matrix.
+where matrixA and matrix_B are the name of files that contain the entries of matrix A and matrix B respectively, and M, N, K specify the dimensions of the two matrices i.e. matrix A is an MxN matrix and matrix B is an NxK matrix.